-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-• How does the designated index differ from a relevant broad market index?
+- How does the designated index differ from a relevant broad market index?
+Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-• Where can the methodology used for the calculation of the designated index be found?
+More product-specific information can be found on the website: www.ubs.com/funds

-More product-specific information can be found on the website: www.ubs.com/funds vestment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 system laid down in sustainable economic activities.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852